Julien-Elie/usenet-signcontrol/README.md

 messages and descriptions, please use UTF-8 for the encoding of your terminal input and the checkgroups file.

+If you run your own news server, you can send the generated control articles through it (with INN, the command `inews -P -h < article.sig` can for instance be used).
+Otherwise, you'll have to find a news server and negotiate with his newsmaster how you can inject your control articles.

 ## Support

 To report an issue or ask a question, please use the [issue tracker on